Josh Rojas Player Props: Diamondbacks vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 8.9 K/9, which ranks 12th in the league.
+- The 8.8 strikeouts per nine innings put together by the Cardinals pitching staff ranks 14th in the league.

-- The Cardinals have the 17th-ranked team ERA among all MLB pitching staffs (4.44).
+- The Cardinals have the 19th-ranked team ERA across all MLB pitching staffs (4.64).

-- Cardinals pitchers combine to surrender 19 total home runs at a clip of 1.1 per game (to rank 15th in baseball).
+- The Cardinals rank 15th in baseball in home runs surrendered (20 total, 1.1 per game).

-- Montgomery (2-1 with a 2.45 ERA and 17 strikeouts in 18 1/3 innings pitched) makes the start for the Cardinals, his fourth of the season.
+- Woodford makes the start for the Cardinals, his fourth of the season.
+He is 0-2 with a 5.65 ERA and 11 strikeouts in 14 1/3 innings pitched.

-- The left-hander last appeared on Thursday against the Pittsburgh Pirates, when he tossed 6 1/3 innings, allowing two earned runs while giving up six hits.
+- In his most recent time out on Saturday, the righty went 5 1/3 scoreless innings against the Pittsburgh Pirates while surrendering seven hits.

+- In three games this season, the 26-year-old has a 5.65 ERA and 6.9 strikeouts per nine innings, while giving up a batting average of .345 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.